How Does the Army Public Health Center Support the R2C?

 Evaluate and monitor performance outcomes, garner lessons learned and establish Best Practices.

-Comply with standardized program deliverables established by US Army Public Health Command to monitor and evaluate CHPC process maturity and impact.
+Comply with standardized program deliverables established by the Army Public Health Center to monitor and evaluate CHPC process maturity and impact.

 STAND TO!
-Edition: Health Promotion Officer Program (April 10, 2013) U.S. Army Public Health Command provides HPOs at an increasing number of Army installations.
+Edition: Health Promotion Officer Program (April 10, 2013) Army Public Health Center provides HPOs at an increasing number of Army installations.
 HPOs link mission, medical and garrison resources that strengthen readiness and the resiliency of Soldiers and families.
 Read more.......

 What are the Drivers of R2C?